mycelial/docs/docs/sources/full-sqlite-replication.md

-When prompted with `What type of source would you like to add?`, press the down arrow to highlight `Append only Posgres source` and press return (⏎).
+When prompted with `What type of source would you like to add?`, press the down arrow to highlight `Full SQLite replication source` and press return (⏎).

 ```sh
 ?
 What type of source would you like to add? ›